Guam women pick up win against Kiribati

 “The first two days of competition were tough but a good learning experience for us all.
 I believe that both teams have a shot of medaling.
 They both have players who play Davis Cup for Pacific Oceania,” Camacho said Friday.

-Coming off the Davis Cup and his college training, Camacho was pragmatic about where he stands.
+Coming off the Davis Cup experience, Camacho was pragmatic about where he stands.

 "My game is at my peak right now but there are college and professional caliber players that we are competing against here," Camacho said.